AutoTrader-MM/road-to-quant/README.md

 3. Computational physics with J. M. Thijssen (c++ coding and a lot of applications in physics too)!
 4. kaggle
 5. leetcode
+6. Princeton classes on coursera are so good, e.g. analysis of algorithms